UniqueName12345/eEDEX-ui/README.md

 The script will minify the source code, recompile native dependencies and create distributable assets in the `dist` folder.

 #### Getting the bleeding edge
-If you're interested in running the latest in-development version but don't want to compile source code yourself, you can can get pre-built nightly binaries on [GitHub Actions](https://github.com/GitSquared/edex-ui/actions): click the latest commits, and download the artifacts bundle for your OS.
+If you're interested in running the latest in-development version but don't want to compile source code yourself, you can can get pre-built nightly binaries on [GitHub Actions](https://github.com/GitSquared/eEDEX-ui/actions): click the latest commits, and download the artifacts bundle for your OS.

 ## Credits
-eDEX-UI's source code was primarily written by me, [Squared](https://github.com/GitSquared).
+eEDEX-UI's source code was primarily written by me, [Squared](https://github.com/GitSquared).
 If you want to get in touch with me or find other projects I'm involved in, check out [my website](https://gaby.dev).

 [PixelyIon](https://github.com/PixelyIon) helped me get started with Windows compatibility and offered some precious advice when I started to work on this project seriously.

 [IceWolf](https://soundbutt.com/iamicewolf) composed the sound effects on v2.1.x and above.
 He makes really cool stuff, check out his music!

 ## Thanks
-Of course, eDEX would never have existed if I hadn't stumbled upon the amazing work of [Seena](https://github.com/seenaburns) on [r/unixporn](https://reddit.com/r/unixporn).
+Of course, eEDEX would never have existed if I hadn't stumbled upon the amazing work of [Seena](https://github.com/seenaburns) on [r/unixporn](https://reddit.com/r/unixporn).

-This project uses a bunch of open-source libraries, frameworks and tools, see [the full dependency graph](https://github.com/GitSquared/edex-ui/network/dependencies).
+This project uses a bunch of open-source libraries, frameworks and tools, see [the full dependency graph](https://github.com/GitSquared/eEDEX-ui/network/dependencies).

 I want to namely thank the developers behind [xterm.js](https://github.com/xtermjs/xterm.js), [systeminformation](https://github.com/sebhildebrandt/systeminformation) and [SmoothieCharts](https://github.com/joewalnes/smoothie).